Rohamunira/Teresmokenburg-I/readme.md

 ## **Negative Impact**
 Sometimes because this software clicks on random links, and the destination is unknown, it's better to be careful because it could go to a dark website or a website that has bad intentions

+## **Motivation**
+I don't have anything fun but I have to make something to fill my boredom by challenging myself to make a program to find url links